simeononsecurity/simeononsecurity.ch/content/articles/secure-home-network-teleworking/index.en.md

 One of the primary dangers of an unsecured network is the potential for hackers or malicious individuals to gain access to your personal information.
 Whether it's financial data, personal files, or sensitive work documents, unauthorized access to this information can have devastating consequences.

-Additionally, an unsecured network can be an open invitation for cybercriminals to launch attacks on your devices.
+Also, an unsecured network can be an open invitation for cybercriminals to launch attacks on your devices.
 From malware infections to phishing attempts, the risks associated with an unsecured network are far-reaching.

 Imagine a scenario where a hacker gains access to your unsecured network.
 They can easily intercept your online communications, capturing sensitive information such as usernames, passwords, and credit card details.
 With this information, they can impersonate you, make unauthorized transactions, or even commit identity theft.